Dangers of Turkey Fryers (NFPA)

 - Pet Safety

-For many, pets are an important member of the household.
+For many, pets are important members of the household.
 Help keep the holiday enjoyable for them too.

 - Pets should only have small, boneless portions of fully cooked turkey.